 Ok, I’ll stop spewing rainbows and glitter.
 Wrapping this up, I guess.

-This is absolutely my favorite book of the year so far.
+This is absolutely my favorite book of the year so far (though, granted it is only May ^_^).
 This is the sort of book that I’m going to end up with 3 different signed copies of because I can’t help myself and need to greedily collect it and put it in my hoard.

 What, you don’t call your book collection a hoard?
 Pfft.
 Doing it wrong. >.>